OneKeyHQ/firmware/docs/common/communication/passphrase.md

 # Passphrase

-As of 1.9.0 / 2.3.0 we have changed how [passphrase](https://wiki.trezor.io/Passphrase) is communicated between the host and the device.
-For migration information for existing Hosts communicating with Trezor please see this [document](passphrase-redesign-migration.md).
+As of 1.9.0 / 2.3.0 we have changed how passphrase is communicated between the host and the device.
+For migration information for existing Hosts communicating with Onekey please see this [document](passphrase-redesign-migration.md).

 Passphrase is very tightly coupled with _sessions_.
 The reader is encouraged to read on that topic first in the [sessions.md](sessions.md) section.

 ## Scheme

-As soon as Trezor needs the passphrase to do BIP-39/SLIP-39 derivations it prompts the user for passphrase.
+As soon as Onekey needs the passphrase to do BIP-39/SLIP-39 derivations it prompts the user for passphrase.

 ```
 GetAddress(...)